Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from

 Each time I wanted to have a new feature in the app (like showing review scores, videos or comments) it felt impossible to do - even more so then the previous one - due to how the HTML was generated.
 But in the end I always managed to find some pattern I could use to parse out what I needed, of which I was very proud.

-GN also needs an update, because with the change in GI's site, review score and comment parsing does not work anymore and the formatting is also out of whack.
+GN also needs an update, because with the change in GI's site, the article formatting got way out of whack and review score and comment parsing does not work anymore.

 I worked at ArtKlikk, where I was working an on in-house continuous integration app for OS X and made the iOS app for ANGL which was a live streaming service (upstream, using the phone’s camera).
 I worked on the app proper, the streaming library was built by a colleague.